HomeMarketingWhat is a Marketing Plan?

 Plans are worthless, but planning is everything.
 Markets change, competitors react, and customers evolve.
 Your marketing plan must adapt or die.

 Set review triggers beyond calendar dates.
-Important metric changes, competitive moves, or market shifts should prompt immediate review.
-Don’t wait for quarterly meetings if daily data screams for attention.
+Big metric changes, competitive moves, or market shifts should prompt an immediate review.
+Don’t wait for a quarterly meeting if the daily data screams for attention.

 Scale winners aggressively.
 When something works, double down before competitors notice.
-Success in marketing is often temporary—exploit it while you can.
+Success in marketing is often temporary, so exploit it while you can.

 Document lessons learned.
 Why did that campaign fail?
-What made that channel successful?
+What made that channel work?
 Build institutional knowledge so you don’t repeat mistakes or lose winning formulas.

 Perfect information doesn’t exist.
 Waiting for complete data means never starting.
-The cost of delay often exceeds the risk of imperfect action.
+The cost of delay often outweighs the risk of imperfect action.

 Set decision deadlines.
 Give yourself one week to choose channels.
 Two weeks for message development.
 One month for campaign planning.
 Constraints force decisions.